New Tech

 Singapore's solar bus depots exemplify large-scale applications, powering 200 vehicles daily through rooftop arrays and ground-mounted installations.
 These facilities demonstrate how public transportation systems can achieve energy independence while reducing operating costs by 40-60% compared to diesel alternatives.

 The future of solar powered transportation infrastructure includes vehicle-to-grid (V2G) technology, where EVs with solar charging capability serve as distributed energy storage.
-This bidirectional flow creates a $50-100 billion market opportunity by 2030, transforming vehicles from energy consumers into grid assets that stabilize renewable energy integration.
+This bidirectional flow creates a $50-100 billion market opportunity by 2030, changing vehicles from energy consumers into grid assets that stabilize renewable energy integration.

 Sustainable Mobility Solutions: Beyond Solar